CQCL/pytket-docs/manual/manual_circuit.rst

 ..
 Produce a new circuit, related by some construction
 ..
 Dagger and transpose of unitary circuits

-Systematic modifications to a :py:class`~pytket.Circuit` object can go beyond simply adding gates one at a time.
-For example, given a unitary :py:class`~pytket.Circuit`, we may wish to generate its inverse for the purposes of uncomputation of ancillae or creating conjugation circuits to diagonalise an operator as in the sample below.
+Systematic modifications to a :py:class:`~pytket.Circuit` object can go beyond simply adding gates one at a time.
+For example, given a unitary :py:class:`~pytket.Circuit`, we may wish to generate its inverse for the purposes of uncomputation of ancillae or creating conjugation circuits to diagonalise an operator as in the sample below.

 .. jupyter-execute::